Home

 Framing a gable roof overhang is one of the trickiest parts to building any gable roof.
 The width of the overhang determines one of two methods used to frame the overhang.
 The wider the eave the more support it will need to keep from sagging over time.

-A lot of carpenters let the roof sheathing run wild when forming the gable overhang, then cut the sheathing to form a straight line to hang the fly rafter on.
+A lot of carpenters let the roof sheathing run wild when framing the gable overhang, then cut the sheathing to form a straight line to hang the fly rafter on.
 Often the fly rafter is nailed straight down thru the roof sheathing with eight penny nails.
 This method relies on the roof sheathing as the only means of support.

 We've all seen gable eaves that are sagging and this is most likely the reason why.